repole/mqlalchemy/README.md

 **So, can I actually use this for a serious project?**

-You definitely shouldn't yet.
-I've barely tested this at all, lots of things are probably broken.
+You probably shouldn't yet in a serious project.
+There's some basic testing, but this certainly isn't a very mature project yet.

 **Examples?**